 Reading in-depth reviews about Shopify can give you a lot of answers, but maybe not all of them.
-So today, we thought we’d ask some real life Shopify store owners to give us their thoughts on the platform.
+So today, we thought we’d ask some real life Shopify store owners to give us their thoughts on the popular platform.

 Why did they choose it?
 Was it a wise decision?
 And what would they change about Shopify if they could?
 Below are 11 Shopify examples that will help you make up your mind about the ecommerce solution.

 Sophie, Cofounder at Spectrum Collections